-The big cybersecurity data and its complexity are beyond human manual ability to organize and act on, however, machine learning ML models thrive on big data.
-The use of ML could classify suspicious network activities and predict some threats changing the reactive nature of cybersecurity and assisting the available human resources.
+The large amount of cybersecurity data and its complexity is beyond the manual ability of humans to organise and act on, however, Machine Learning (ML) models thrive on big data.
+The use of ML could classify suspicious network activity and predict some threats changing the reactive nature of cybersecurity and assisting the available human resources.

-Onboard the UAV machine learning models could instantly identify potential threats, models such as motion and event detection have a high accuracy to provide early warning of suspicious activity.
+Onboard the UAV machine learning models could instantly identify potential threats, with models such as motion and event detection having high accuracy to provide early warning of suspicious activity.
 For surveillance UAVs where the perimeter is large, the area will be under periodically interrupted surveillance, leaving segments of the protected area unsurveilled for an extended amount of time, using a machine analytics model for man-tracking and sign-cutting would help in terms of acquiring information about previous events, and it can identify if suspicious electronic devices have been planted near the perimeter, by comparing the current video stream with the stream from the previous days and highlight the differences in the two videos.
 An example of a surveillance sign identified by the model.
 Figure 15. shows a sign of a previous activity detected by a machine learning model.